Dietetics BSc (Hons)Study level: Undergraduate

 Consolidating Dietetic Practice: Placement C - 30 credits

-This module includes preparation for placement classes and a further 12-week placement (sourced by the university) in a range of approved environments where registered dietitians work.
+This module includes preparation for placement classes and a further 12-week placement5 (sourced by the university) in a range of approved environments where registered dietitians work.

 Placement C aims to enable you to build on the confidence, knowledge and skills developed through Placement B in order to become competent in: translating theory into practice, obtaining, recording and interpreting relevant information and advising service users, justifying decisions made, communicating effectively with service users and healthcare professionals, managing time and workload efficiently, and demonstrating professionalism.